vsaisujeeth/digiwallet/README.md

 # Ethereum Wallet
 Designed and developed an Ethereum based cross-platform wallet at Digiledge,Bangalore.
 It allows users to transfer and manage ether and other ERC-20 tokens atease and convenience.Technologies used are Ionic, Angular, Web3, Javascript, NodeJs, Express.
 I am attaching some of the screenshots of this mobile app.

+I have devoloped this application in 20 days.
+I was the sole devoloper.
 # Screenshots